slowrunner/TB5-WaLI/systests/spkr_mic/README.md

 # USB Speaker/Mic for TB5-WaLI

-Purchased the "ROFAL Speaker with Mic"
+Purchased the "ROFAL USB Speaker with Mic"

 Initially, it was recognized but no sound out or in.
 Was ready to send back,
 then thought to try